Spéranza Calo-Séailles: Private life

 In February 1913, Spéranza Calo married Jean Charles Séailles, son of the renowned Sorbonne philosophy professor Gabriel Séailles and painter Octavie-Charles Paul-Séailles.
 They settled in Antony, residing at 22 rue de Verrières (later 54 avenue du Bois de Verrières), which included a beautiful property with an old residence and a well-tended garden.
 The couple had four children: Jean, Simone, Pierre, and Violette.

 During World War II, all the children, except Violette, joined the Resistance without initially informing their mother.
 Simone and Pierre distinguished themselves in the Sylvestre-Farmer network, while Jean and his wife Krino participated in the Saint-Mars-du-Désert maquis in Mayenne.
 Tragically, Simone was arrested by the Gestapo in 1944, leading to her deportation to Ravensbrück, where she perished (number 47.182).
 The family paid a heavy price for their involvement in the Resistance.

 Simone's death profoundly affected Spéranza Calo, who would soon follow her daughter into the afterlife.
 The family, including Spéranza, her husband, and their two daughters, rests in a family vault in the old cemetery of Antony.
 Simone Séailles is commemorated by a street named after her in Antony.
 The family's wartime contributions are honored with various decorations, though their sacrifice reflects the harsh realities of the era.

 Awards and record prices

-The 2023 record price for Speranza Calo-Séailles was for Le champ de courseThe 2020 record price for Speranza Calo-Séailles was for White Cat; & Kitten, blue and gold backgroundThe 2018 record price for Speranza Calo-Séailles was for "Vente aux enchères ".
+The 2023 record price for Speranza Calo-Séailles was for Le champ de course.
+The 2020 record price for Speranza Calo-Séailles was for White Cat; & Kitten, blue and gold background.
+The 2018 record price for Speranza Calo-Séailles was for "Vente aux enchères ".